Mission and Vision

-LSS of Northern California's mission is to promote stability and honor the dignity of those we serve by providing supportive housing services that lead to self-sufficiency.
-LSS envisions that our communities have hope, stability, and a path to self-sufficiency.
+LSS of Northern California promotes stability and honor the dignity of those we serve by providing supportive housing services that lead to self-sufficiency.
+We envision communities that have hope, stability, and a path to self-sufficiency.

 The roots of LSS were planted in 1883 in San Francisco when a group of West Coast Lutherans gathered to celebrate the 400th anniversary of Martin Luther’s birth.
 In the first organized expression of Lutheran social ministry for West Coast Lutherans, money was collected for the care of orphans.